Short History of The Star Spangled Banner

 The Star‑Spangled Banner, written by lawyer Francis Scott Key in 1814, emerged as a popular patriotic song before becoming the U.S. national anthem in 1931.

-3. The Story Behind the Star Spangled Banner
+3. The Real Story Behind the Star-Spangled Banner, the Flag That Inspired

 The Star-Spangled Banner, national anthem of the United States, with music adapted from the anthem of a singing club and words by Francis Scott Key.
 After a century of general use, the four-stanza song was officially adopted as the national anthem by an act of Congress in 1931.
 Long assumed to have